sayanriju/Tiny-Bash-Server/README.md

 >`REQUEST_METHOD`
 >`REQUEST_URI`

-All of the above carry their usual meaning, except QUERY_STRING, which is a bit different for TBS.
+All of the above carry their usual meanings, except QUERY_STRING, which is a bit different for TBS.
 In most other servers, this variable is valid only in case of GET requests and refers to the part of the URL after ?
 In TBS though, this variable is valid for POST requests as well, and has the same format as for GET (e.g myvar1=0&myvar2=1)